 Clothing is perhaps the most important thing to effectively fish in October.
 Given the variance in weather patterns, you should be prepared for just about anything.
 Layering up in the morning is the best way to approach the day.
 If it warms up later in the day you can dress down to just a fishing shirt and lightweight pants.
 If cooler weather is forecasted you’ll want an insulated soft shell and a waterproof wading jacket in the event of precipitation.
 Waders are preferred here in the fall but are not a necessity if you decide to fish from the boat the entire day.
 Even if you don’t wade the river, waders are a great way to keep warm and dry.
 The Madison is considered a difficult wade river.
 Felt soles have proven to be the best solution for traction on the slippery rocks.
 Lots of anglers wear rubber soles though.
 Madison Valley Ranch provides ORVIS boot-foot waders free of charge if needed.
 Additionally, gloves, a beanie and warm socks are never a bad idea to pack.
 Other than that, sunscreen, a hat, and polarized sunglasses are a must!
 You won’t need any bug spray.

 Your Stay at the Lodge

 Four nights lodging in the Lower Channels rooms.
-Each room has a private entrance and two queen-sized beds.
+Each room has a private entrance and one queen and one full/twin sized beds.